deciduously/tictactoe-hs/haskell-in-english.md

      -- End the game!
 ```

 Ok, this is a little bigger.
-It's a function of two arguments returning an IO monad, which (I really hope) makes sense by now.
-This monad isn't returning anything (note we havent stored this function callt o a binding, we just called it), so `IO ()` is appropriate.
-This will just do some IO, and will be responsible for terminating the process if we find a win.
+It's a function of two arguments returning an IO monad which (I really hope) makes sense by now.
+This monad isn't returning anything (note that we havent stored a result to a binding with `<-`, we just called it inside our `do` block - which is to say our `then`/`>>` chain of monads), so `IO ()` is appropriate.
+This will just do some IO and will be responsible for terminating the process if we find a win.

-The `let...in` syntax is a way of creating function-local bindings, not unlike `where`.
-In fact, they can often be used interchangeably, and the difference is subtle: `let...in` is an expression, which can be used anywhere at all that expects an expression (kinda like `if...then...else`), whereas `where` is a syntactic construct that only come after a function body.
-I'm not going to get into the subtlies, see the [Haskell Wiki](https://wiki.haskell.org/Let_vs._Where) for a more thorough discussion.
+The `let...in` syntax is a way of creating function-local bindings not unlike `where`.
+In fact, they can often be used interchangeably and the difference is subtle: `let...in` is an expression, which can be used anywhere at all that expects an expression (kinda like `if...then...else`), whereas `where` is a syntactic construct that only come after a function body.
+I'm not going to get into the subtlies here, see the [Haskell Wiki](https://wiki.haskell.org/Let_vs._Where) for a more thorough discussion.

-Anyway, before diving into the endgame checking, we're going to set up some computed local bindings to make our life a little easier:
+Anyway, before diving into the endgame checking we're going to set up some computed local bindings to make our life a little easier:

 ```haskell
 -- line 59